 Since our inception, we have invested a significant portion of our efforts and financial resources in research and development activities for our preclinical and clinical-stage product candidates and the development of our technology platform, including our in-house manufacturing capabilities.
 Preclinical studies and clinical trials for our product candidates have required substantial funds to date and will continue to require substantial funds to complete.
 As of December 31, 2024, we had \$316.9 million in cash, cash equivalents and marketable securities.
-We expect to incur substantial expenditures in the foreseeable future as we seek to advance multiple product candidates through clinical development, manufacturing, the regulatory approval process and, if approved, commercial launch activities, as well as in connection with the continued development of our technology platform and manufacturing capabilities.
+We expect to incur substantial expenditures in the foreseeable future as we seek to advance multiple product candidates through clinical development, manufacturing, the regulatory approval process and, if approved. commercial launch activities, as well as in connection with the continued development of our technology platform and manufacturing capabilities.
 Based on our current operating plan, we believe that our available cash, cash equivalents and marketable securities will be sufficient to fund our operations through at least the next 12 months.
 However, our future capital requirements and the period for which we expect our existing resources to support our operations may vary significantly from what we expect, and we may need to seek additional funds sooner than planned.
 Our monthly spending levels vary based on new and ongoing research and development and other corporate activities.
-Because the length of time and activities associated with successful research and development of our product.
-For example, the timing and amount of our operating expenditures will depend largely on:
+Because the length of time and activities associated with successful research and development of our product candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any marketing and commercialization activities for approved products.
+For example. the timing and amount of our operating expenditures will depend largely on:

-•the timing, progress and results of preclinical and worldwide clinical development activities;

-•the costs associated with the development of our internal manufacturing and research and development facilities and processes;

-•the number and scope of preclinical and clinical programs we decide to pursue;

-•the progress of the development efforts of parties with whom we have entered or may in the future enter into collaborations and research and development agreements;

-•the timing and amount of milestone and other payments we may receive under our collaboration and/or research and development agreements;

-•our ability to establish and maintain collaborations, strategic partnerships or marketing, distribution, licensing or other strategic arrangements with third parties on favorable terms, if at all;

-•our ability to achieve sufficient market acceptance, adequate coverage and reimbursement from third-party payors and adequate market share and revenue for any approved product candidates;

-•the costs involved in prosecuting, defending and enforcing patent and other intellectual property claims;
+- the timing, progress and results of preclinical and worldwide clinical development activities; - the costs associated with the development of our internal manufacturing and research and development facilities and processes; - the number and scope of preclinical and clinical programs we decide to pursue; - the progress of the development efforts of parties with whom we have entered or may in the future enter into collaborations and research and development agreements; - the timing and amount of milestone and other payments we may receive under our collaboration and/or research and development agreements; - our ability to establish and maintain collaborations, strategic partnerships or marketing, distribution, licensing or other strategic arrangements with third parties on favorable terms, if at all; - our ability to achieve sufficient market acceptance, adequate coverage and reimbursement from thirdparty payors and adequate market share and revenue for any approved product candidates; - the costs involved in prosecuting, defending and enforcing patent and other intellectual property claims;

-•the costs of manufacturing our product candidates and those of our collaborators using our proprietary XpressCF® and XpressCF+® platforms;

-•the cost and timing of regulatory approvals;

-•the cost of commercialization activities if our product candidates or any future product candidates are approved for sale, including marketing, sales and distribution costs;

-•our efforts to enhance operational systems and hire and retain key personnel, including personnel to support development of our product candidates and satisfy our obligations as a public company; and

-•general economic, industry and market conditions, including market volatility, high levels of inflation, changes in interest rates, changes in tariffs and trade restrictions, uncertainty with respect to the federal debt ceiling and budget and potential government shutdowns related thereto.
+- the costs of manufacturing our product candidates and those of our collaborators using our proprietary XpressCF[®] and XpressCF+[®] platforms; - the cost and timing of regulatory approvals; - the cost of commercialization activities if our product candidates or any future product candidates are approved for sale, including marketing, sales and distribution costs; - our efforts to enhance operational systems and hire and retain key personnel, including personnel to support development of our product candidates and satisfy our obligations as a public company; and - general economic, industry and market conditions, including market volatility, high levels of inflation, changes in interest rates, changes in tariffs and trade restrictions, uncertainty with respect to the federal debt ceiling and budget and potential government shutdowns related thereto.